zhofre/test-fabric/README.md

 ## Introduction

-Testing toolkit leveraging Moq and AutoFixture to simplify creating unit and integration tests in .NET projects.
+Testing toolkit leveraging Awesome Assertions, Moq, and AutoFixture to simplify creating unit and integration tests in .NET projects.

 ### Benefits